EatSumRice/BuffBobasDancingDrone/README.md

 Worked on finding relative times in between dance moves to calculate how to integrate it with the BPM of the song

 Day 4 -
+Worked on creating a list within the dance moves class.
+After that I tried working on getting the run file to parse through the list such that if a user was to not select any dance move or select too few desired dances moves for songs BPM, it would randomly select one from the list.
+Was unable to get it to work today